 Note: This post may contain affiliate links.
 Visit disclaimer for more information.

-Overlooking the Tweed valley looms 1156m high Mount Warning – with its sheer height and width of over 30 km wide it has an undeniable presence from many viewpoints at Tropical Fruit World.
+Overlooking the Tweed valley looms 1156m high Mount Warning – with its sheer height and width of over 30 km wide, it has an undeniable presence from many viewpoints at Tropical Fruit World.
 This once active volcano has created rich mineral soil and is one of the reasons why this farm is the perfect environment for growing hundreds of varieties of fruit.
 It is also the reason why you can find the most flora and fauna in Australia around the Mount Warning area.

-Arriving early gave us the opportunity to go straight to the first fruit tasting workshop, which was perfect timing for morning tea.
-We were ushered into a little shed which had coloured church-like pews for seating.
-But, it was the front of the room where everyone’s eyes were drawn towards.
-On the risen counter were colourful, vibrant and fragrant fruits beautifully plated and ready to be consumed.
+Arriving early at Tropical Fruit World allowed us to join the first fruit tasting workshop, which was perfectly timed with morning tea.
+We were ushered into a little shed that had coloured church-like pews for seating.
+Everyone’s eyes were drawn to what was sitting on the counter at the front of the room.
+Plates of colourful, vibrant, and fragrant fruits were beautifully plated and ready to be consumed.

 Did you know it takes seven years to grow a pineapple, and there is a chocolate fruit that tastes like chocolate pudding?

 Once the presentation was over, a conga line was formed, and visitors shuffle their way past the table smacking their lips at all the delicious fruits available to taste.

 For many, including us, there were varieties we had never heard or seen of before, and this was the perfect opportunity to become closer acquainted with these exotic fruits.
 Around the outside of the shed were the beauty products, oils, and merchandise that can be purchased.